wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 WantedBy=multi-user.target
    </pre>

+   ### Restore from Snapshot

 1. Snapshots are intended for utter Disaster Recovery, to restore to a fresh set of Consul servers.

    <pre>consul snapshot restore</pre>

+   CAUTION: A Consul server stops processing while performing a restore.
+You don't want it working anyway.` `1

    Alternately, using API: